 Step 4.
 Identify your goals

 Next, rate each area on your wheel based on how satisfied you want to be in the future (in 12 months or whatever time you decide on).
-Draw a dashed line across the slice.
-If you can use a different color that works too.
+Draw a dashed line across the slice at the level you wish to be in the future.
+If you can use a different color, that works well to highlight your goal.

 The difference between your shaded section and the dashed line is your growth gap!
 Write the difference between the two numbers outside each slice and circle it.